eifinger/open_route_service/README.md

 ### HACS

-The easiest way to add this to your Homeassistant installation is using [HACS](https://custom-components.github.io/hacs/).
-And then follow the instructions under [Configuration](#configuration) below.
+The easiest way to add this to your Home Assistant installation is using [HACS](https://custom-components.github.io/hacs/).
+No custom repository is needed, just search HACS for "Open Route Service" under Integrations and install it.
+You'll need to restart Home Assisant before you can follow the instructions under [Configuration](#configuration) below/

 ### Manual